Saul473/Workday-Daily-Planner/README.md

 # Hourly Task Scheduler

 Welcome to the Hourly Task Scheduler, this webpage was created using HTML, CSS, and JavaScript.
 .
-This is an hourly planner designed to easily organize your tasks by the hour.
+This is planner is designed to easily organize your tasks by the hour.

 ## Deployed webpage URL: https://saul473.github.io/Workday-Daily-Planner/